cloudflare/cloudflare-docs/content/workers/runtime-apis/tail-event.md

     - `unknown`: outcome status was not set.
     - `ok`: The worker invocation succeeded.
     - `exception`: An unhandled exception was thrown.
 This can happen for many reasons, including:
-      - `exceededCpu`: The Worker invocation exceeded either its CPU or memory limits.
+      - `exceededCpu`: The Worker invocation exceeded either its CPU limits.
+      - `exceededMemory`: The Worker invocation exceeded memory limits.
-      - `scriptNotFound`: an internal error difficulty retrieving the script.
+      - `scriptNotFound`: An internal error from difficulty retrieving the script.
       - `canceled`: The worker invocation was canceled before it completed.
 Commonly because the client disconnected before a response could be sent.
 {{</definitions>}}